davidhullster/davidhullster.github.io/_posts/2020-06-25-service-meshes-are-transparent.markdown

 permalink: "/2020/06/25/service-meshes-are-transparent/"
 ---

-<p>application developers don't need to modify code to make their applications function in a service mesh</p>
+application developers don't need to modify code to make their applications function in a service mesh